MTF's & OTF's

 MTFs can trade all asset classes on non- discretionary rules but are not allowed proprietary or matched principal trading on the platform.
 OTFs are restricted to trading non-equity asset classes such as fixed income and derivative instruments but are allowed a level of discretion in trade matching.
 OTFs are allowed to trade on a proprietary basis in non-liquid sovereign debt and trade on a matched principal basis in non-equity instruments that have not been declared subject to clearing obligations under EMIR.

-The UK investment firm prudential regime (IFPR) will bring about several changes to the capital adequacy requirements for MTFs and OTFs key amongst which is a significant drop in initial capital requirement (ICR) to£150K from €730K in what seems to be an easing of capital requirements for trading venues.
+The UK investment firm prudential regime (IFPR) brings about several changes to the capital adequacy requirements for MTFs and OTFs key amongst which is a significant drop in initial capital requirement (ICR) to£150K from €730K in what seems to be an easing of capital requirements for trading venues.
 This might help stimulate the setup of smaller trading venues and could possibly see a shift from matched principal trading to multilateral trading systems.

-expertise in regulation, compliance, and risk enables us to provide fully bespoke compliance solutions to firms looking to set up and operate trading venues.
+We have specialist expertise in MTF authorisations and compliance support including compliance with technical standards.
+Our combined expertise in regulation, compliance, and risk enables us to provide fully bespoke compliance solutions to firms looking to set up and operate trading venues.

 We are currently the trusted regulatory, compliance, and risk partner to two innovative Multilateral Trading Facilities operating in the FICC space.